 We love to visit the Tulip Festival.
 And we often go several times because we have a pass to Thanksgiving Point since we live so close.
 Every time we go, there are different flowers blooming because different tulips open at different times.
 And every year there is something different to see.
-This year (2016) they have the logos for BYU, U of U, and USU, which was a fun surprise.
+One year they had the logos for BYU, U of U, and USU, which was a fun surprise.

 You can rent golf carts to ride through the gardens, but we love walking the paths.
 There are a lot of pathways that the golf carts are not allowed to travel on, so you will miss a big section of the gardens.
 But it is helpful for those who need assistance.
 A lot of the paths are paved, and even if they are not, we have pushed a stroller everywhere in the gardens, so I would classify this venue as stroller and wheelchair friendly.